Yatoom/Hyperboost/README.md

     - We create 3 shuffled copies and split each copy into 90% training data and 10% test data.
     - We keep these splits the same for every configuration we try.

-Other configurations can be found in `experiments/benchmarks/config.py` and `experiments/benchmarks/util.py`.
+Other configurations can be found in `benchmark/config.py`.

 **What datasets are included?**
 Currently there are 31 datasets included, which is a subset of the OpenML CC18 benchmark suite.